 With this unique therapy, talk is replaced by touch; movement and other elements are not part of the traditional therapeutic environment.
 While riding is not incorporated into EAP, activities such as the grooming process - picking mud out of feet, untangling manes and tails and brushing the horse's coat - can help clients to work on issues such as nurturing, asking for help, isolation, dependence, performance anxiety, connection and intimacy.

-- Art Therapy: Art therapy can be beneficial to anyone but is particularly helpful for those that just aren't able to express their feelings with words.
+- Art Therapy: Art therapy can be beneficial to anyone but is particularly helpful for those who just aren't able to express their feelings with words.
 We use several mediums of art as therapy that allow our clients to express what they can't say.
 Art therapy is based on the belief that the creative process involved in artistic self-expression helps people resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self- awareness, and achieve insight.

 - Experiential Groups: In addition to the “Core Group” therapy described above, Brookhaven Retreat offers many other groups throughout the week.
 Group therapy is the heartbeat of any good therapy center.
 The power of group psychotherapy is that the group becomes a microcosm for the larger world and how a client interacts in the group is often a mirror for how they interact in other relationships.
-The group is a necessary tool to really understanding this aspect of a persons overall ability to live a meaningful and productive life.
+The group is a necessary tool to really understanding this aspect of a person's overall ability to live a meaningful and productive life.